CodexUdeA/codigo-de-conducta/README_en.md

 We invite all those who participate in `Codex` to help us create safe and positive experiences for everyone.

+Besides this code of conduct, we accept the [University of Antioquia rules](http://www.udea.edu.co/wps/portal/udea/web/inicio/institucional/normativa)

 ## Expected Behavior 🤝

 The following behaviors are expected and requested of all community members: